Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Results on Sparse ILP Problems and the Related Work

-where $\Delta := \Delta(A)$ and $\nu := \nu(A)$ is the maximal number of vertices in the class of polytopes, defined by systems in the canonical or the standard forms with a fixed $A$ and varying $b$.
-Since any polytope can be transformed to an integer-equivalent simple polytope, using a slight perturbation of the r.h.s. vector $b$, the parameterization by $\nu$ is correct (see, for example, \cite[Theorem~3]{Counting_FPT_Delta}).
+Here we can parameterize by $\nu$, because any polyhedron can be transformed to an integer-equivalent simple polyhedron, using a slight perturbation of the r.h.s. vector $b$ (see, for example, Theorem \ref{poly_simplification_th}, due to Megiddo \& Chandrasekaran \cite{epsilon_perturb} and Remark \ref{poly_simplification_rm}).
 Let us assume that $\PC$ is defined by the form \ref{canonical_form}.
-Due to the seminal work of P.~McMullen~\cite{MaxFacesTh}, the value of $\nu$ attains its maximum at the class of polytopes, which is dual to the class of cyclic polytopes.
-Consequently, due to \cite[Section~4.7]{Grunbaum}, $\nu = O(m/n)^{n/2}$.
-Due to \cite[Chapter~3.2, Theorem~3.2]{Schrijver}, we have $\Delta \leq 2^\phi$.
-In notation with $\phi$, the bound \eqref{BarvComplexity} becomes which gives a polynomial-time algorithm in a fixed dimension for the problem \ref{CProb}.
+Due to the seminal work of P.~McMullen~\cite{MaxFacesTh}, the number of vertices attains its maximum at the class of polytopes, which is dual to the class of cyclic polytopes.
+Together with the formula from \cite[Section~4.7]{Grunbaum} for the number of facets of a cyclic polytope, it follows that the maximum number of vertices in an $n$-dimensional polyhedron with $m$ facets is bounded by Therefore, $\nu \leq \xi(n,m)$ and $\nu = O(m/n)^{n/2}$.
+Due to \cite[Chapter~3.2, Theorem~3.2]{Schrijver}, we have $\Delta = 2^{O(\phi)}$.
+Using the notation $\phi$, the bound \eqref{BarvComplexityNu} becomes which gives a polynomial-time algorithm in a fixed dimension for the problem \ref{CProb}.

-The papers \cite{MultyKnapsack_Grib,Counting_FPT_Delta,OnCanonicalProblems_Grib,CountingFixedM} try to deal with the parameter $\Delta$ to give pseudo-polynomial algorithms, which will be more effective in a varying dimension.
-The next theorem, due to Gribanov \& Malyshev \cite{Counting_FPT_Delta}, gives a polynomial-time complexity bound with respect to $\nu$, $d$, and $\Delta$. \begin{theorem}[Gribanov \& Malyshev\cite{Counting_FPT_Delta}] Let $\PC$ be a polytope, given by a system in the standard or the canonical forms.
-Then, the problem \ref{CProb} can be solved by an algorithm with the arithmetic complexity bound where $\nu := \nu(A)$ is the maximal possible number of vertices in $\PC$, for fixed $A$ and varying $b$. \end{theorem}
+The papers \cite{MultyKnapsack_Grib,Counting_FPT_Delta,OnCanonicalProblems_Grib,CountingFixedM} deal with the parameter $\Delta$ to give pseudo-polynomial algorithms, which will be more effective in a varying dimension.
+Recently, it was shown by Gribanov and Malyshev in \cite{Counting_FPT_Delta} that the \ref{CProb} problem can be solved with an algorithm whose computational complexity is polynomial in $\nu$, $n$, and $\Delta$.
+Unfortunately, the paper \cite{Counting_FPT_Delta} contains an inaccuracy, which makes its main conclusion incorrect.
+This inaccuracy was eliminated in \cite{Counting_FPT_Delta_corrected}.
+The main result of \cite{Counting_FPT_Delta_corrected} (and \cite{Counting_FPT_Delta}) is represented by the following \begin{theorem}[Gribanov, Shumilov \& Malyshev\cite{Counting_FPT_Delta_corrected}] Let $\PC$ be a polytope, given by a system in the standard or the canonical forms and $d := \dim(\PC)$.
+Then, the problem \ref{CProb} can be solved by a randomized algorithm with the expected arithmetic complexity bound